patrickmgarrity/hoodwink/README.md

 **How to use hoodwink-duo-sms-users**

 Hoodwink Duo SMS Users uses Duo Security authentication logs to identify users that successfully authenticated using the SMS authentication method.
-Using SMS for MFA is against best practices and we strongly recommend disabling SMS authentication in Duo Security's global policy.
+Using SMS for MFA is against best practices and we strongly recommend disabling SMS authentication in [Duo Security's global policy settings](https://duo.com/docs/policy#authentication-methods).
 But before you do, this script will help assess what users will be impacted.

 1. Access your Duo Security console
 2. Access Reports>Authentication Log